raphamorim/boo-devlog/README.md

 > [!NOTE]
 > This is Boo devlog, my thoughts and development updates over time will be placed here.
-When Boo is ready to be open source, this repository will became Boo source code.

 # Boo Editor